rcscr/rcs-stock-app/README.md

 ## RCS Stocks

-An application for following live stock prices.
+A fullstack application for discovering stocks and subscribing to real-time price updates

 Features: